The purpose of the mysql_install_db program

 There are some alternatives to running the mysql_install_db program provided in the MySQL distribution:

-If you want the initial privileges to be different from the standard defaults, use account-management statements such as
+If you want the initial privileges to differ from the standard defaults, use account-management statements such as

 REVOKEto change the privileges after the grant tables have been set up.
 In other words, run mysql_install_db, and then use